Latest News

 Attaullah tarar, Pakistan's Information Minister, said that based on reliable intelligence, the targeted camps and hideouts were carried out with "precision and accuracy".
 Four targets, including a training center, a hideout, and an ammunition stash, were destroyed.

-Islamabad accuses Kabul of harbouring militants who, it claims, plot attacks against Pakistan.
-According to Armed Conflict Location & Event Data, militant attacks in 'Pakistan' have increased four-fold since 2022.
-This was the year after the Taliban regained power in Afghanistan.
+Islamabad accuses Kabul of harbouring militants who it claims plot attacks against Pakistan.
+According to Armed Conflict Location & Event Data, militant attacks in Pakistan 'have risen by fourfold since the year 2022.
+This was the year 'after the Taliban retook power in Afghanistan.

 The Taliban denied these allegations, and claimed that militancy is a problem within Pakistan.

+'WE'LL TAKE REVENGE!'
+A renewed violence between former allies could disrupt a long-lasting truce between Islamabad, Afghanistan and their most intense battle for years that took place in February.
 In March, the two countries started a dialogue to reduce tensions.
-China was tasked with mediating a resolution to the conflict.
+China was tasked with mediating a solution to the conflict.
 Fighting has ceased since then but there have been sporadic clashes along the 2,600 km (1,600 mile) border.

-Haji Ali 'Khan, tribal elder from Khost said that one of the airstrikes killed 10 people in a village, including women and kids, after midnight.
+Haji Ali Khan is a tribal elder in Khost.
+He said that one of the airstrikes killed 10 people in a village, including women and kids, after midnight.

 The family whose home was bombed is a local villager.
 "They have no connection to the TTP nor do they know them," said he, referring the Pakistani Taliban.